yuvaldori/gigaspaces-wiki-jekyll/xap101/durable-notifications.markdown

 # Limitations and Requirements

+{%vbar%}
+- Durable Notification does not support an embedded Space, it can only be used with a remote proxy.
 - The durable notifications feature is available only for primary backup topologies.
 - Notifications are always sent as batches over the network. (even if the client will receive them one by one)
 - Only Unicast communication type is supported.